Adopt, Don’t Shop!

 Adopt, Don’t Shop: From a Rescue

-Rescues typically house their pets in foster homes, or a smaller private facility.
-These are normally run by volunteers because all money goes towards the animals.
+Rescues typically house their pets in foster homes or a smaller private facility.
+These are normally run by volunteers because all the money goes towards the animals.
 On their website, the rescue will have the steps for their adoption process.
 Some prefer an email before you apply, some don’t, so carefully read their instructions.
 A response from a rescue may take a few days, so be patient.
 An example of how their adoption process might go is written below:

 • Find a pet on the rescue’s website.